GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Implementation details

 \section{Implementation details}

 \textbfp{Data preprocessing} A first measure we take is standardizing all fields and fluxes to zero mean and unit variance.
 We observed that this positively affects training.
 To enable autoregressive rollouts, we simply accumulate all statistics across all training simulations, and use them to normalize and denormalize during inference.
 Furthermore, another measure that had significant impact on training dynamics is transferring from spectral $k_x,k_y$ coordinates to real $x,y$.
-This makes normalization easier within the 5D cubes.
+This positively affects normalization as the difference in magnitudes is less pronounced in real space.
 While electrostatic potential fields coming from GKW are already in real space, they are padded for the real FFT and result in different spatial dimensions to the 5D distribution function.
 This is inconvenient for up/downsampling, so we unpad the Fourier-space electrostatic potentials to match spatial dimensions of the 5D field, before transforming them back to real space.
-After preprocessing, we could reduce the size of the training dataset from an overall 15TB to 2.2TB.